 The ABA approach involves three main components:

-The Behaviour Analyst Certification Board, Inc.® has approved the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Assistant Behaviour Analyst Examination®.
-Applicants will have to meet additional requirements to qualify.
+The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst® examination.
+Applicants will need to meet additional requirements

 PREPARING FUTURE LEADERS